agrawallalit/githubactions-lab/README.md

-"This is a demo Maven project for github Actions"
+"This is a demo Maven project for github Actions."